Kashi Express

 The 15017 / 15018 Kashi Express is a express train of Indian Railways, running between Lokmanya Tilak Terminus, Mumbai, the capital city of Maharashtra, and Gorakhpur Junction, the prominent city of Uttar Pradesh.

+In January 2026, the train received a bomb hoax at Mau station in Uttar Pradesh.

 Coach composition

 The train generally consists of a total of 22 coaches as follows: